CodeSenpii/CodeSenpii.github.io/README.md

 Studying computer science at SNHU was difficult at times but I persevered.
 I especially enjoyed the coding class C++, Java, python and the database classes MySQL, MongoDB.
 The Java and python classes focused more on applications, object-oriented programming and testing.
 The C++ class focused on algorithms and data structures.
 To round off my software engineering skills I have taken classes in Software design and Engineering, Software Collaboration, Operating systems, Artificial intelligence and Machine learning to name a few.
 Also, I have just recently enrolled in an introductory course for autonomous vehicles from Udacity.
 My favorite class to date is C++ Algorithms and Data Structures where I implemented search algorithms, sorting algorithms, link-list (singly and doubly), and hash table link-list; it was both a challenging and fun class, requiring patients, perseverance, and lots of troubleshooting which is one of my strengths.

-Another class worth mentioning is a software collaboration class, which was done using egit for the eclipse environment and bitbucket for the repository
+Another noteworthy class was in software collaboration.
+The class was conducted using egit for the eclipse environment and bitbucket for the repository.
+The workflow used was feature branching.
+Branching is where the developer clones the remote repository each day, creates a feature branch from the local repository to work on.
+The Branch is then merged to the local repository only when all work is completed; only is it committed to the remote repository.
+A code review is done before the commits are merged to the main base code.